Searcher Development

 </hosts>

-By creating a directory containing this services.xml, hosts.xml and components/Simplesearcher.jar, that directory becomes a complete application package containing a bundle, which can now be deployed to a Vespa instance.
+By creating a directory containing services.xml, hosts.xml and components/Simplesearcher.jar, that directory becomes a complete application package containing a bundle, which can now be deployed to a Vespa instance.

 After deployment, query the application: http://localhost:8080/search?query=best.